algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/project_charter/project_charter.md

 ## Budget

 There's no budget given by the client, or set.
 This project will rely on the free resources and software available to us.
-However, if a budget is necessary for the project, this will be discussed among with the stakeholders.
+However, if a budget is necessary for the project, this will be discussed among the stakeholders.
 Having no budget could be a constraint if we find out that we are obligated to buy any resources or software.
 This needs to be taken into account by our team.

 ## Quality Standards